 Our PRC subsidiaries also raised funds for our business and operation through issuance of corporate bonds and medium-term debentures in the PRC.
 The maturity of our corporate bonds and medium-term debentures generally ranges from five to seven years.
 Most of our corporate bonds and medium-term debentures contain redemption rights and interest adjustment mechanism.
-The effective interests for such bonds and medium-term debentures ranged from 4.16% to 8.91% per annum as at December 31, 2018.
-In addition, our PRC subsidiaries also issued short-term debentures in the PRC to main flexibility.
-The term for our short-term debentures is within one year and the effective interests for such short-term debentures ranges from 6.00 % to 6.50% per annum as at December 31, 2018.
+The effective interests for such bonds and medium-term debentures ranged from 3.84% to 8.69% per annum as at June 30, 2019.